dotnet-presentations/build-2025-lab305/1-Overview/README.md

     - **Platforms** folder is where any device-specific code that you may need to configure belongs.
     - **Resources** are where all the .NET MAUI static assets that end up on the devices belong like splash screens and images or any other raw files you need to put on the device.

 - Open up this project's **.csproj** file by double-clicking on the project name in the Solution Explorer.
-Notice that the project is multi-targeted for Android, iOS, MacCatalyst and Windows (Windows will only build if you are on Windows):
+Notice that the project is multi-targeted for Android, iOS, MacCatalyst, and Windows (Windows will only build if you are on Windows):

 ```xml
 <TargetFrameworks>net9.0-android;net9.0-ios;net9.0-maccatalyst</TargetFrameworks>